University of Newcastle (Australia): Chancellor

+Vice-Chancellor and Presidents

+Academic structure

 The university offers certificates, diplomas and degrees through three colleges and thirteen schools.
 Prior to 2022, colleges were known as "faculties", with five faculties and twelve schools.

-The university offers Indigenous studies through the Wollotuka Institute.
+The university offers Indigenous studies and support for Indigenous students through the Wollotuka Institute.
 Additionally, the Pathways and Academic Learning Support Centre provides tertiary preparation programs for recent school leavers, mature-aged students and Indigenous students.